Dsusilo18/Chef-VM-Setup/README.md

   - The username for the user of the machine.
 2. node['vm-setup']['user_pass']
   - The password for the user of the machine in hash code.
+3. node['vm-setup']['code_version']
+  - The vistual studio code version that is to be installed.
 3. node['vm-setup'][‘files_list’]
   - Contains all of the addresses of the files that were just remotely downloaded.
 4. node['vm-setup'][‘source_list’]